ToolPix

 About Image Filters

-Image filters modify the visual appearance of photos by adjusting color, contrast, brightness, and other properties.
-They can transform an ordinary photo into a striking visual or correct exposure and color balance issues.
+Image filters modify the visual appearance of photos by adjusting color channels, contrast, brightness, saturation, and other pixel-level properties.
+They can transform an ordinary snapshot into a striking visual, correct common exposure and white balance problems, or apply creative effects that would otherwise require professional editing software like Photoshop or Lightroom.
+The ToolPix filter tool brings these capabilities to your browser for free.

 Key Features